-- it will be impossible for the nurse or midwife to have a fair hearing, or
+- it will be impossible for the nurse, midwife or nursing associate to have a fair hearing, or

 - continuing with the case would, in all the circumstances, offend the panel’s sense of ‘justice and propriety’.1

-In deciding whether there has been an abuse of process which means the case should be stopped, the panel will consider whether the alleged abuse of process (such as delay, or a failure to disclose evidence) has caused serious prejudice or unfairness to the nurse or midwife.
+In deciding whether there has been an abuse of process which means the case should be stopped, the panel will consider whether the alleged abuse of process (such as delay, or a failure to disclose evidence) has caused serious prejudice or unfairness to the nurse, midwife or nursing associate.

-In accordance with its overarching public protection objective, the panel will also consider whether there are ways of putting right the serious prejudice or unfairness, so that the nurse or midwife can have a fair hearing without stopping the case.
+In accordance with its overarching public protection objective, the panel will also consider whether there are ways of putting right the serious prejudice or unfairness, so that the nurse, midwife or nursing associate can have a fair hearing without stopping the case.

 See some examples of the various types of abuse of process arguments that have been considered by the courts, below.